 Today’s users are increasingly impatient, and research shows slower page response times directly lead to an increase in page abandonment.
-Forty-seven percent of users expect a web page to load in 2 seconds or less, while 64 percent expect a mobile page to load in less than 4 seconds.
+47% of users expect a web page to load in two seconds or less, while 64% expect a mobile page to load in less than four seconds.

-There are many factors that can have an effect on your page speed, including outdated components, cutting-edge features, hosting and DNS services.
+There are many factors that can have an effect on your page speed, including outdated components, cutting-edge features, hosting and DNS monitoring.

 47% of users expect a web page to load in 2 seconds or less.

-As part of a CMS maintenance schedule, you should be running a page speed test on multiple pages of your site to determine if any optimization can and should be done, with the aim of improving existing performance.
+As part of a CMS maintenance schedule, you should be running a page speed test on multiple pages of your site to determine if any optimization can and should be done, aiming to improve existing performance.
 Over time it is not uncommon for page speed to slowly slip until there is a severe and noticeable lag for your end users.